Rajpratik71/sheepdog-wiki/Multi-disk-on-Single-Node-Support.md

  $ collie cluster recover enable # enable the automatic recovery
 ```

-  In this way, you can minimize the unnecessary objects ping-pong between disks or nodes.
+  In this way, you can minimize the unnecessary objects ping-pong between disks or nodes